 - Textured casing helps protect from chips and cracks

 A brilliantly-designed product, the Lippert Power Tongue Jack has four LED lights that throw lights on all sides to ensure you have no difficult while working in the dark.
 All you have to is the place the jack and hit switch-on to get the work done.
 If the battery is low, you can turn it into a manual jack by connecting the handle crank.

 It has a weight bearing capacity of 3,500 lbs, which means you can only use it on a small-sized RV home.
 The jack only uses 30 AMP and has a travel stroke of 18”.
 Encased in a textured casing, it is easy to handle and protects the motor from cracks and chips.
 The total bracket height is 10 ¾” when retracted and 28 ¾” when expanded, so you have enough to use for a variety of RV and trailer sizes.
 Other than that, you receive a one year manufacturer’s warranty.

 - LED lights on all sides for easy working in the evening

 - Not ideal for regular use

-How to Install a New Jack on your Trailer
+Here is a detailed walk through on How to Install a New Electric Jack on your Trailer.

 After carefully considering all five jacks, we went with this Powered Trailer Jack.
 It is mostly because of the weight bearing capacity of 5,000 lbs and our Toy Hauler is heavy.
 With extra capacity, we always like to error on the safer side.
 Also, we liked its three-bolt mounting design and the inner tube has a zinc coating that protects the motor and insides from water damage and therefore, prolongs its life.
 We definitely recommend this jack for your RV too!